zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/network/edit-settings.d.ts:7:5 - (ae-forgotten-export) The symbol "CreateIdentityResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:8:5 - (ae-forgotten-export) The symbol "RevokeRightsResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:9:5 - (ae-forgotten-export) The symbol "GrantRightsResponse" needs to be exported by the entry point lib.d.ts
+// lib/settings/components/settings-header.d.ts:5:5 - (ae-forgotten-export) The symbol "RouteLeavingGuardProps" needs to be exported by the entry point lib.d.ts
 // lib/store/app/store.d.ts:22:5 - (ae-forgotten-export) The symbol "CarbonioModule" needs to be exported by the entry point lib.d.ts
 // lib/store/app/store.d.ts:24:5 - (ae-forgotten-export) The symbol "AppRouteDescriptor" needs to be exported by the entry point lib.d.ts
 // lib/store/app/store.d.ts:28:5 - (ae-forgotten-export) The symbol "BoardView" needs to be exported by the entry point lib.d.ts